The Austin Friends of Traditional Music

 - The purpose for which the corporation is organized is to encourage performance and appreciation of traditional music, by sponsoring meetings, music festivals, competitions, workshops, concerts, dances, and newsletters, as well as other educational and entertainment functions from time to time.

 Article II.
 Membership

-- Membership shall be open to any interested person without reference to race, sex, religion, or national origin, and shall be obtained or maintained by the payment of dues, to be specified by vote of the membership.
+- Membership shall be open to any interested person without regard to race, color, religion, national origin or citizen status, sex, gender identity or expression, pregnancy, sexual orientation, age, disability or military status, and shall be obtained or maintained by the payment of dues, to be specified by vote of the membership.